pkp/ojs-user-guide/en/submissions.md

 ### Filtering Large Lists

 Click the **Filter** button to expand a set of search filters.
 Editors can quickly locate all submissions with overdue reviews, those in a specific stage of the workflow, and those submitted to a specific section or assigned to an issue.
-Managing editors can locale submissions assigned to a specific editor.
+Managing editors can locate submissions assigned to a specific editor.